Jun 8, 2026

 TLS Connect is designed for small and mid-sized businesses with relatively low certificate volumes.
 It’s best suited for environments managing up to 100 certificates.
-Customers with larger or more complex certificate needs should consider one of GlobalSign’s other CLM solutions.
+Customers with larger or more complex certificates needs should consider one of GlobalSign’s other CLM solutions.

 TLS Connect does not require a traditional user login.
 Instead, the software is authenticated to the machine using a license key, which enables access to TLS Connect features."